World Water Day

 The annual theme for World Water Day is aligned with the focus of the report.
 UNESCO also contributes to the observance of the Day through its Intergovernmental Hydrological Programme (IHP), which works all year long to build the scientific knowledge base to help countries manage their water resources in a sustainable way.

-It will be launched at UNESCO Headquarters in Paris on 22 March 2024.
-The launch is organized by UNESCO and the United Nations Economic Commission for Europe, the co-chairs of the World Water Day 2024 campaign, on behalf of UN-Water.
+The report will be launched both at the UN in New York and at UNESCO Headquarters in Paris on 21 March 2025, aligning with the first World Day for Glaciers.
+The launch is organized by UNESCO and partners as part of the World Water Day 2025 campaign.

 Key messages